Emblem of Tatmadaw

-The full emblem of Tatmadaw is used as a cap badge, an official seal and a logo.
+The full emblem of Tatmadaw is used as the cap badge of all personnel in the Army, Navy and Air Force.
+It is also used as an official seal and a logo.

 History

-1948–1976
+1948–1977

 The first emblem of post-independence Burmese Armed Forces (Bama Tatmadaw) is a derivative work of the State Seal of Burma at that time; the circle of samaggānaṃ tapo sukho from the State seal is replaced by a shield in the Tatmadaw emblem.

-1976–1990
+1977–1990

-The State seal was changed in 1974, and the Tatmadaw emblem was changed a few years later (not immediately).
+The State seal was changed in 1974, and the Tatmadaw emblem was changed on 1st October 1977.
 The then new emblem is with a red map of the country surrounded by cogwheel and paddy ears headed by a star (which are also the ones added to the State seal).
 Instead of using the name of the country, the Tatmadaw started to include its motto on its emblem.
 It also excluded the lions which was included in the former one.